 If you have been convicted of fraud, deceit or dishonesty when making a claim under a policy of insurance or a policy of assurance, you have to disclose that conviction on any insurance or assurance proposal or form.

 Disclosure is required if you are applying for certain types of licence.
 These licences include public service vehicle, private security, taxi and firearms licences.

-In general, you are not required to disclose a spent conviction when looking for employment.
+In general, you do not have to disclose a spent conviction when you are looking for employment.
 However, you have to disclose any spent convictions if you are applying to work for certain bodies, such as, the Garda Síochána, the Courts Service and some government departments.
-The list of bodies is given in Schedule 2 of the Act.
+The list of bodies that you must disclose spent convictions to is given in Schedule 2 of the Act.

 The non-disclosure regime under the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 does not apply to employment relating to children or vulnerable adults.
-Such applicants must be Garda vetted and Garda vetting has its own non-disclosure regime.
+However, applicants for these roles must be Garda vetted and Garda vetting has its own non-disclosure regime.

-The Irish spent convictions legislation cannot be used to prevent disclosure when you are required to disclose information about your criminal convictions to another state, for example, the USA or Australia.
+The Irish spent convictions legislation cannot be used if you are required to disclose information about your criminal convictions to another state, for example, the USA or Australia.
 You are subject to that country’s laws and may have to disclose such convictions.

-Under the Data Protection Act 1988 you have the right to access personal data about you that is held by the Garda Síochána.
+Data protection laws give you the right to access personal information about you that is held by the Garda Síochána.
 If you request a copy of your criminal record from the Garda Síochána, the record will be provided in 2 parts, with the spent convictions provided separately from the other convictions (if any).
 This means that you will be able to provide a clean record if your convictions are spent.